 I'm sure there's a more complicated definition, but in simple terms:

-Thanks to Shane for getting in touch to point out that you can make calls and texts if you just have 3G or 4G access.
+Thanks to Shane for getting in touch to point out that you can make calls and texts if you just have 3G or 4G or 5G access.
 So, if you have 4G access you'll be able to do everything, if you see what I mean.

 I'm sure there's a more complicated definition, but in simple terms: